Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Data reduction and analysis

-For our analysis, we selected ASTRI-Horn and UVscope contemporary acquisitions in six time intervals relative to different NSB levels during the 2018 December 7--8 observation night \citep{Maccarone2021, Compagnino2022}.
-Table~\ref{tab:obslog} lists the selected Run IDs and the sequence numbers of the ASTRI-Horn considered files, together with the starting times, exposures, and pointing directions (the UVscope data, acquired along all the night towards the same ASTRI-Horn pointings, are stored in an unique single file).
-The plot of the temporal evolution of the NSB fux measured by UVscope every second along all nigth is shown in the top panel of Fig.~\ref{fig:nsb_time}.
-The bottom panel of the figure shows, for comparison, the root mean squared ($RMS$) of background fluctuations measured in the central PDMs of ASTRI-Horn camera, and averaged in $\sim$2 minutes \cite{Compagnino2022}.
-This $RMS$ was obtained as $\sigma$ of the p.e. distribution around the pedestal after subtracting showers and star signals.
+The same analysis can be performed in terms of digital signals from the camera electronics (ADC count).
+In our case, for LG data, 1 $pe$ corresponds to about 1.5 ADC, and a few tens of percent in the gain variations is within one ADC.
+Moreover, to enhance the statistics it is necessary to sum all the pixel distributions, that requires to align them because each pixel has a different pedestal.
+For these reasons, we find more convenient to perform the analysis using $pe$ distributions, but we also checked, for one of the runs, that results are equivalent if ADC distributions are used.

-The three pointings Run ID 1453(006), 1456(002) and 1456(003), indicated with red dashed vertical lines in Fig.~\ref{fig:nsb_time}, were not affected by current limitation, at difference with the observations identified within the blue lines (Run ID 1454(000),1455(000) and 1455(005)).
-The difference in the ASTRI-Horn response can be easily inferred by comparing the almost absence of variations in the $RMS$ between the first run (ID 1453(006); T= 0.7 h) and the second one (ID 1454(000); T= 1.4 h) with respect to UVscope data whose intensity increases by $\sim$25\%.
+For our analysis, we selected ASTRI-Horn and UVscope contemporary acquisitions in six time intervals relative to different NSB levels during the 2018 December 7--8 observation night, where effects of the PDM current limitations are detected \cite{Compagnino2022}.
+Table~\ref{tab:obslog} lists the selected Run IDs and the sequence numbers of the ASTRI-Horn considered files, together with the starting times, exposures, and pointing directions.
+The UVscope data, acquired along all the night towards the same ASTRI-Horn pointings, are stored in an unique single file.
+The plot of the temporal evolution of the NSB fux measured by UVscope every second during all nights is shown in the top panel of Fig.~\ref{fig:nsb_time}.
+The bottom panel of the figure shows, for comparison, the root mean squared ($RMS$) of background fluctuations measured in the nine central PDMs of ASTRI-Horn camera, and averaged in $\sim$2 minutes \cite{Compagnino2022}.
+This $RMS$ was obtained as $\sigma$ of the comulative p.e. distribution around the pedestal after subtracting showers and star signals.
+The three pointings Run ID 1453(006), 1456(002) and 1456(003), indicated with red shaded area in Fig.~\ref{fig:nsb_time}, were not affected by current limitation, at unlike the observations identified within the blue shaded area (Run ID 1454(000),1455(000) and 1455(005)).
+The difference in the ASTRI-Horn response can be easily inferred by comparing the almost absence of variations in the $RMS$ between the first run (ID 1453(006); T= 0.32 h) and the second one (ID 1454(000); T= 0.26 h) with respect to UVscope data whose intensity increases by $\sim$25\% \cite{Compagnino2022}.